kaans/mqtli/README.md

 when reading input data for publish and outputting data for subscribe.
 The supported data formats and the conversion rules are listed under [supported payload formats](#supported-formats)

+## Main features:
+- support of many payload formats (json, yaml, protobuf, hex, base64, utf-8, raw)
+- convert seamlessly between different payload formats (e.g. from json to protobuf or vice versa)
+- automatically publish messages using triggers (periodically, messages on topics)
+- subscribe to topics and output messages to console or to file
+- support of multiple inputs and outputs per topic
+- configuration is stored in a file to support complex configuration scenarios and share them

 ## How to use

 1. Download the latest release for your platform [from the releases](https://github.com/kaans/mqtli/releases/latest).